yxlin/yxlin.github.io/_docs/random-effect-model/shooting-decision1.md

 set up a race-threshold model as model1.
 Below is a list of the abbreviations for each experimental factor.

-1. RACE: the stimulus shows a African American (A) vs. a European American (E)
+1. RACE: the stimulus shows an African American (A) or a European American (E)
 2. S: the stimulus shows one holding a gun (G) or other object (N, not a gun)
 3. R: response to "shoot" or "not" to shoot